 Regular Core Team meetings and Working Group Meetings held monthly.

 Project team participated in four ADAC Customers and Partners Roundtables.
-During the Customers and Partners Roundtable, the project team provided a brief technical summary of their project and answered questions from federal customers and interested parties including representatives from the US Coast Guard and National Oceanic and Atmospheric Administration.
+During the Customers and Partners Roundtable, the project team provided a brief technical summary of their project and answered questions from federal customers and interested parties including representatives from the U.S. Coast Guard and National Oceanic and Atmospheric Administration.

 The Core Team is composed of the primary stakeholders for this project including NOAA ORR and USCG PACAREA and D17.
 As a result, there is frequent stakeholder engagement inherent in this project.
 In addition to regular Core Team Meetings, individual meetings have been held with NOAA ORR modelers in Seattle, WA (both virtually and in person) to discuss Working Group topics, project status, and the path forward.
 As part of regular Working Group progress, supplemental meetings have been held with USCG FOSC representatives and NOAA SSC Catherine Berg to discuss related topics.